 Backyard camping or camping trips are a great way to teach kids basic survival skills.
 Learning to make a fire, cook food, put up a tent and identify birds, plants, wildlife and stars are all fun activities.

 Work together with your family to make some bird houses, bird feeders and a bird bath.
 Then sit quietly in the backyard to watch the different kinds of birds that come to your new bird station.
 You can use a bird call app to attract birds to your garden.
 Identify different species of birds using the bird app.

 This is a great way for students to spend their free time in the summer.
 No matter what their interests, they can find a charity that needs help.
 From exercising horses to environmental clean ups, being civic-minded is a great way to teach values.

 If your child got a bad report card, or if they want to improve their grades in the coming academic year, just a couple of hours a week in the summer can really jump start their new academic year.
 Start by getting the curriculum for the coming year so your student can read prescribed books and ensure that they have no gaps in their knowledge base that would prevent them from grasping new materials.

 If your child is moving to a different school or starting school, ensure that they have all the skills they need for dealing with higher grades, more independence and increased responsibility.
 Teaching them study, organizational and language and math skills will give them an enormous advantage in the coming year.

-Consider getting an in-home tutor over the summer, even for just one or two sessions a week, to make a profound difference in your child’s grades and increase confidence as he enters school in the fall.
+Consider getting an in-home and online tutor over the summer, even for just one or two sessions a week, to make a profound difference in your child’s grades and increase confidence as he enters school in the fall.